Imoptimal/imoptimal-website/README.md

 - Add images as the \<img class="lazy-loading" data-src="./images/image-name.png" alt="Description." draggable="false" width="pictureWidth" height="pictureHeight"/>.
 All images are hosted on https://cloudinary.com/

-- For links loading in slide-in section, add data-href property instead of href property, with the full link or relative github file path (to html template file).
+- For links loading in slide-in section, add data-href property instead of href property, with the full link or relative github file path (to html template file), and add class="open-slide".